MrEfrem/redux-fly/README.md

 # Redux-fly
-The library is focused on to create simple API for:
+The library is focused on to providing simple API for:
 * Reducers registration at any time to any place in store of Redux.
 * Fast creation and mutation of component state (similar to local state) which is saved in store of Redux.